How Does DNA Work?

-In humans, only 2% of our DNA actually codes for proteins, which is the whole purpose of DNA.
-The other 98% - called non-coding DNA or junk DNA—is a mixed bag of knowns and unknowns.
+(Surprisingly, not every base pair is considered to form coding DNA.
+Far from it.
+In humans, it appears only 2% of our DNA codes directly for making proteins.
+The other 98%—referred to as non-coding DNA or junk DNA—is a mixed bag of knowns and unknowns.

 Now we have the structural intricacies covered, how does DNA work?

 Recall that DNA is like a recipe book: chromosomes are the chapters and genes are the recipes.
 In this analogy, who's the cook?
 Who's mixing the ingredients?
 And what do they make?

 This is the process of gene expression, and it's happening all the time in your body to produce those life-sustaining proteins on demand.

 There's lot's going on during rapid growth phases, like embryonic development and puberty.
 But genes are also essential for day-to-day living, such as making insulin if you've just had breakfast, or cortisol to regulate your stress response.